 - The Scheme also applies to employees who have been transferred under TUPE after 28 February 2020, although it is unclear whether this applies where the transfer is a service provision change.

 - A new employer is also able to claim in respect of employees who transfer under TUPE after 10 June, provided they have been furloughed for a period of at least 3 consecutive weeks between 1 March and 30 June by their previous employer.

 - Eligible employees can be on any type of contract including full-time, part-time, agency, flexible or zero-hours contracts.
 Foreign nationals are eligible to be furloughed.

 - Fixed-term employees can be furloughed and their contracts can be renewed or extended during furlough without breaking the terms of the Scheme.
 They can also be re-hired and furloughed if their contracts expired after 28 February or after 19 March provided they were on the relevant RTI on or before 28 February or 19 March.

 - If an employer wants to furlough employees, for business reasons, who are currently off sick, the Guidance says they can do so.
 Those employees should no longer receive sick pay and would be classified as a furloughed employee.
-The Direction however appears to contradict this, stating that employees off sick cannot be furloughed before the end of their sickness period but an employer and employee can agree when that period ends.
+The Second Treasury Direction states that employees off sick cannot be furloughed before the end of their sickness period but an employer and employee can agree when that period ends.

 - The Guidance states that employees who are shielding in line with public health guidance can be placed on furlough leave.
-Alternatively, it is also possible to put shielding employees on SSP from 16 April when the SSP provisions were changed on 16 April, bringing shielding employees within their scope.
+Alternatively, it is also possible to put shielding employees on SSP from 16 April when the SSP provisions were changed to bring shielding employees within their scope.
 However, shielding employees will no longer be covered by SSP from 1 August when shielding is set to be “paused”.